ambrwlsn/website/src/blog/are-your-anchor-links-accessible/index.md

 There is handy <a href="https://github.com/markdown-it/markdown-it/tree/master/docs">markdown-it developer documentation</a> for people wanting to create plugins.
 Using these docs, a <a href="https://markdown-it.github.io/">markdown-it demo page</a>, and some inspiration from a plugin called <a href="https://github.com/valeriangalliat/markdown-it-anchor">markdown-it-anchor</a>, I wrote a plugin.

 Here is <a href="https://github.com/ambrwlsn/website/blob/da2056c316fa45fa58b443b07be1ac4c5080912e/helpers/markdown-anchor-wat.js#L1">a permalink to my plugin file</a>.
 It recreates parsing functions for opening and closing `<h2>` elements from the `markdown-it` library.
 In my `eleventy.config` file, I `use` (connect) the plugin with `markdown-it`.
 This allows me to automatically add custom anchor links for all my level two headings.

+## Continued discussion

+A few people have been inspired by this post and one of them is [Nicolas Hoizey](https://nicolas-hoizey.com/).
+In February 2021, Nicolas created [an issue in markdown-it-anchor's GitHub repository](https://github.com/valeriangalliat/markdown-it-anchor/issues/82), hoping the maintainers would consider making changes.

+What followed was a really good discussion among several people, kicked off by [Valérian Galliat](https://www.codejam.info/val.html), regarding the solution I decided on in this blog post.
+I definitely recommend reading through the comments because there are some great nuggets of information about accessibility in there!

+Here are some criticisms of the approach to accessible anchor links that I took in this blog post:

+- The text hidden with CSS creates a large gap between heading and paragraphs in Firefox reader mode.
+However, this could be seen as a reader mode limitation.
+- There is an SEO concern that text usually hidden with CSS shows up in descriptions of posts in Google.
+However, anchor links will most likely not being reported as illegitimate content.
+- Text usually hidden with CSS also shows up in RSS readers.

+Some suggested that `aria-label` could be used to offer accessible text without the need for `aria-labelledby`.
+[Kitty](https://kittygiraudel.com/) reminded us that [`aria-label` is notoriously bad with content translating services](https://heydonworks.com/article/aria-label-is-a-xenophobe/) such as Google Translate.

+I learned a lot from the discussion.
+I still think there is not really a **silver bullet** to creating accessible anchor links that would suit everyone.
+There are quite a few ways to approach it, each with their own advantages and disadvantages, based on things like browser support, screen size, screen readers, and more.

+However, [Barry Pollard](https://www.tunetheweb.com/) made a good point.
+His idea is that there are [several advantages to making headings into links themselves](https://github.com/valeriangalliat/markdown-it-anchor/issues/82#issuecomment-788268457).
+I would be happy to use this approach on my own site.
+Try to hover or focus [a heading on a Web Almanac post](https://almanac.httparchive.org/en/2020/accessibility#ease-of-reading) to see the approach first hand.

+What do you think?
+I'd love to know if you have any ideas.
+If so, please comment on the [GitHub Issue](https://github.com/valeriangalliat/markdown-it-anchor/issues/82)!